This post may contain affiliate links.

 Image Credit: Deposit Photos

 Stocking up on supplies, tools, and equipment is easy, but knowing how to use them is another story!
-Focus on learning essential survival skills like fire-building, purifying water, first aid, and shelter-building.
+Focus on learning essential survival skills such as fire-building, water purification, first aid, and shelter-building.

 23 Lost Homemaking Skills That Deserve a Comeback